erindalli/wazuh-siem-home-lab/README.md

 ## Notes

-Everything here runs on local virtual machines (UTM on macOS).
+Credentials have since been changed or shut down.
 No cloud resources, nothing exposed to the internet.
-All the IPs shown are private and only reachable from my own machine's local network.